-In general, since the IRRRL is only available for VA loan refinancing, if you have a running VA loan; chances are that your basic service eligibility for a streamline refinance mortgage is not in question.
+In general, since the IRRRL is only available for VA loan refinancing if you have a running VA loan, the chances are that your basic service eligibility for a streamline refinance mortgage is not in question.

-Military spouses who obtained a VA home loan with a veteran or active-duty serviceperson, who died afterwards, are also eligible for an IRRRL.
+Military spouses who obtained a VA home loan with a veteran or active-duty serviceperson, who died afterward, are also eligible for an IRRRL.

 To qualify for a VA streamline refi, you MUST be current on your existing VA mortgage payments.
-You MUST not have had more than one 30-day late pay within the past 12 months.
+You MUST not have had more than one 30-day late payments within the past 12 months.

 Net Tangible Benefit

-Lenders only offer the VA streamline when it is clear that it provides substantial savings to the military homeowner that supersedes any costs related to refinancing.
+Lenders only offer the VA streamline when it is clear that it provides substantial savings to the military homeowner that supersedes any refinancing costs.

-In this regard, it is a compulsory requirement that the new VA monthly mortgage payment be lower than the original VA monthly mortgage payment prior to the refinance.
+In this regard, it is a compulsory requirement that the new VA monthly mortgage payment be lower than the original VA monthly mortgage payment before the refinance.

-It is important to note that, in the ARM to FRM refinance scenario, the interest rate may increase.
+It is important to note that the interest rate may increase in the ARM to FRM refinance scenario.
 In addition, the monthly mortgage payment may increase after a 30-year to 15-year term refinance.

-The occupancy requirement for a VA streamline refinance is simple—the property you intend to refinance MUST be a property in which you have lived in previously.
+The occupancy requirement for a VA streamline refinance simple—the property you intend to refinance MUST be a property in which you have lived previously.

 The reason for this is the slightly technical VA loan eligibility requirement.
 Everyone who would typically be eligible for a VA loan has a basic VA loan entitlement.

-When you hadn’t sought a VA loan it was unused.
+When you hadn’t sought a VA loan, it was unused.
 The status changes to ‘used’ when you close a VA loan.
-The status also changes to ‘used’ when you substitute your eligibility for that of a VA-eligible seller after assuming a VA loan on a property.
+The status also changes to ‘used’ when you substitute your eligibility for a VA-eligible seller after assuming a VA loan on a property.

 Now, when you refinance, the lender will reuse the entitlement you originally used for your existing VA loan.
-To demonstrate prior use of your entitlement (or simply put, show that you had stayed in the property prior to the refinance), you only need to take your Certificate of Eligibility (COE) to the lender.
+To demonstrate prior use of your entitlement (or put, show that you had stayed in the property before the refinance), you only need to take your Certificate of Eligibility (COE) to the lender.